Review: Citi Rewards Credit Card

 Here’s The MileLion’s review of the Citi Rewards Card, Citibank’s imaginatively-named flagship rewards offering.

-Citi eventually dropped the charade in March 2019 by officially expanding the scope of the bonus to cover virtually all online transactions, and with Amaze extending that to offline transactions too, this is an essential card for any miles chaser.
+Citi finally dropped the charade in March 2019 by officially expanding the bonus scope to cover almost all online transactions, which has made it an essential card for any miles chaser ever since— even if some of the shine has been lost because of Amaze.

 Citi Rewards Card